tarang1998/KnowledgeBase/Backend/BackendFundamentals/http.md

 - #### HTTP Request Headers

     - They contain information in key-value pair and are included in every HTTP request
+    - Some of the key-value pairs are :
+        - User Agent : It is the tool that acts on behalf of the user, primarily a web browser.

 - #### HTTP Request Body